arjun0gowda/ai-first-crm-hcp-module/README.md

 # AI-First CRM — HCP Interaction Module

-A full-stack assignment solution matching the supplied task/video: a field representative can log HCP interactions through a structured form or conversational assistant.
-The assistant uses **Groq + LangGraph**, executes five CRM tools, persists records, and populates the form after a chat-based log.
+A full-stack CRM module for life-science field representatives to record and manage interactions with healthcare professionals.
+Users can log details through a structured form or an AI chat assistant, review past interactions, edit records, schedule follow-ups, and receive next-step suggestions.
+Built with React, FastAPI, LangGraph, Groq, and SQL.
 ## Stack
 - React + Vite + Redux Toolkit
 - FastAPI + SQLAlchemy